-{\bf \U1378} was classified as a gLSB galaxy by \citet{Schombert1998}. \citet{Saburova2019} studied it in details using long-slit spectral observations and deep multi-band optical photometry.
-Similarly to \Malin1 it has a complex morphology that includes an Milky-way sized central part with a bulge, bar and an HSB disc that is immersed in an large low surface brightness disc.
-The global star formation rate based on the infrared data is between 1.2 and 2.3~\Ms~yr$^{-1}$ \citep{Saburova2019}.
-At the same time, the star formation rate surface density of the LSB disc appears to be lower than expected for the given gas surface density, which can indicate the presence of accretion.
+{\bf \U1378} was classified as a gLSB galaxy by \citet{Schombert1998}. \citet{Saburova2019} studied it in details using long-slit spectral observations and deep multiband optical photometry.
+Similarly to \Malin1 it has a complex morphology that includes an Milky way-sized central part with a bulge, bar and an HSB disc that is immersed in a large low surface brightness disc.
+The global SFR based on the infrared data is between 1.2 and 2.3~\Ms~yr$^{-1}$ \citep{Saburova2019}.
+At the same time, the SFR surface density of the LSB disc appears to be lower than expected for the given gas surface density, which can indicate the presence of accretion.
 No CO(1-0) emission was detected from the disc of this galaxy.

-{\bf \U1382} had been mis-classified as an elliptical galaxy before \citet{Hagen2016} noticed that it had an extended spiral structure visible in UV images obtained by Galaxy Evolution Explorer \citep[GALEX,][]{Galex}.
-Further analysis of the multi-wavelength data revealed that it appears to be a gLSB with HSB bulge+disc surrounded by a gLSB disc.
+{\bf \U1382} had been misclassified as an elliptical galaxy before \citet{Hagen2016} noticed that it had an extended spiral structure visible in UV images obtained by Galaxy Evolution Explorer \citep[\rm{GALEX},][]{Galex}.
+Further analysis of the multiwavelength data revealed that it appears to be a gLSB with HSB bulge+disc surrounded by a gLSB disc.
 The global SFR of \UGC1382 is 0.42~\Ms~yr$^{-1}$ and the SFR surface density of \U1382 is similar to that of the outer regions of spiral galaxies which is typical for low efficiency of star formation \citep{Hagen2016}. \U1382 lives in the low-density environment, at the same time \citet{Hagen2016} also discovered a possible remnant of a satellite embedded in its LSB disc.

 {\bf \U1922} was erroneously classified as an elliptical galaxy too \citep[see, e.g.][]{Huchra2012}. \citet{Schombert1998} revealed the extended gLSB disc in it. \citet{Saburovaetal2018} performed deep long-slit and photometric observations of this galaxy and discovered the presence of a kinematically decoupled central component, which counter-rotates with respect to the main disc of the galaxy.
 The deep photometry of \U1922 revealed the asymmetric spiral structure with ``rows'' and irregular star formation on the NW-side.
 The disc appeared to be strongly dynamical overheated.
-Unlike many other gLSB galaxies \U1922 is not isolated but a member of a group that includes 7 members \citep{Saulder2016}.
+Unlike many other gLSB galaxies \U1922 is not isolated but a member of a group that includes seven members \citep{Saulder2016}.